Illumina/manta/src/markdown/mantaUserGuide.md

 * Power to detect any breakend falls to (nearly) zero as the breakend repeat length approaches the fragment size.

-Note that while manta classifies novel DNA-adjacencies, it does not infer the higher level constructs implied by the classification.
+Note that while Manta classifies novel DNA-adjacencies, it does not infer the higher level constructs implied by the classification.
 For instance, a variant marked as a deletion by manta indicates an intrachromosomal translocation with a deletion-like breakend pattern, however there is no test of depth, b-allele